tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 - **Monthly Sales**: an evaluation of patterns in monthly sales and order frequency from January to June in comparison to last year.
 - **Product Performance**: an analysis of the different products released during the summer drop with a focus on the average order value (AOV), quantity per order, and product combinations.
 The summer drop consisted of a new release of white and black training shorts and wrist wraps/elbow sleeves.
 This will be split between new customers and existing customers.
 Existing customers is defined as customers who purchased SWO products before and after the summer release.

+## Executive Summary

+### Main Findings
+#### Monthly Sales
+Net sales are higher and less variable in 2025 compared to the same period the previous year with the value slowly increasing after February.
+The winter drop in November 2024 helped establish a consistent flow of clients, thereby providing a reliable revenue stream independent on the success or failure of releases.

+#### Product Performance
+The 4 most popular items were SWOCKETS (socks), wrist/elbow sleeves, and training shorts.
+Out of these items, new customers would spend the most on orders with training shorts.
+For the other items, they spent a fair amount relative to the price of the item due to them buying those items with other SWO products.
+The most prominent case of this was with the lightning (white) SWOCKETS.
+For existing customers, it was a similar case with the top 4 items that customers ordered being the same based on number of orders.
+The AOV was dictated by the fact that those items were bought collectively rather than separately with a large proportion of orders consisting of those 4 items.

 ## Data Structure & Cleaning Process
 This entity-relational-diagram shows tables that were derived from a Shopify orders export file that provides transactional information.
 It has an orders and product fact table and dimension tables consisting of: Order Details, Product Details, Customer Details, Unfulfilled Orders, Refunded Orders, and Date.
 Orders fact is the central fact table and product fact is a table used to be able to make certain product insights as the product names on Shopify differ from the names SWO provides.
 <br><img src = "SWO ERD.png" width = 600 height = 600>

 The SQL queries used to form the tables can be found <a href = "Data-Cleaning-Procedure/SQL_Queries">here</a>.
 The Product_Details table was made in Power BI.
 The table can be found <a href = "Data-Cleaning-Procedure/Product_Details.csv">here.</a> The Shopify orders exports file used in this analysis can be found <a href = "Data-Cleaning-Procedure/orders_export_1.csv">here</a>.
 The customer's names and addresses have been anonymised for privacy purposes.

-## Executive Summary

-### Overview of Findings
+Finally the Power BI dashboard can be found here.

 ## Insights
 ### Monthly Sales